getmanfred/contracts/README.md

 ## How to propose a Change

-Please, fork the repository and work on it at your own.
+Please feel free to go ahead and fork the repository and create your own version.
 Later, if you have introduced changes that could improve the docs for general use, [create a pull request from your fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

-Our lawyers will review changes and, if it makes sense, we will merge your changes in the master repository and we will credit you.
-Thanks for your collaboration!
+Our lawyers will then review changes and, if it makes sense, we will merge your changes into the master repository and we will credit you.
+Thanks in advance for your collaboration!

 ## Change Log

 * 0.1 First Contracts Draft
 * 0.2 License info added
+* 0.3 English Review

 ## License and Author Info